Skip Header

 Taking tax-free cash

 There’s a great deal of flexibility about how you use your pension savings.
-You can set up a regular income, take lump sums as and when you need them, or go for a combination of the two.
+You have a number of options for how you can use your pension savings as retirement income, such as taking a regular income, taking ad hoc lump sums as and when you need them, setting up a guaranteed income by purchasing an annuity or you can go for a combination of options.
 No matter which option you choose, you will probably be able to take 25% of your pension savings as tax-free cash.

-While the main aim of a pension is to give you an income throughout your retirement, you have the flexibility to take out lump sums whenever you want from the age of 55 – and, in most cases, up to 25% of the total value of your pension can be withdrawn tax free.
+While the main aim of a pension is to give you an income throughout your retirement, you have the flexibility to take out lump sums whenever you want from the age of 55 (but this is due to rise to 57 from 6 April 2028) – and, in most cases, up to 25% of the total value of your pension can be withdrawn tax-free.

 How you make a withdrawal